Punktum-dk/epp-service-specification/README.md

 - `renewPeriod`
 - `transferPeriod`

-Are all ICANN statuses and are not regarded as standard and they do not map to business rules used in the DK Hostmaster registry system, based on the descriptions in the [ICANN status code description][ICANN].
+Are all ICANN statuses and are not regarded as standard and they do not map to business rules used in the Punktum dk registry system, based on the descriptions in the [ICANN status code description][ICANN].

 - `pendingRenew`
 - `pendingRestore`
 - `pendingTransfer`

-The operations for [renew domain](#renew-domain), [restore domain](#restore-domain) and [transfer domain](#transfer-domain) are instantaneous and the listed pending-states do therefor not map to business processes used in the DK Hostmaster registry system.
+The operations for [renew domain](#renew-domain), [restore domain](#restore-domain) and [transfer domain](#transfer-domain) are instantaneous and the listed pending-states do therefor not map to business processes used in the Punktum dk registry system.

 - `inactive`

-This state is unsupported, since domain names in the DK Hostmaster registry **must** have associated name servers, please see the [Name Service Specification][DKHMDNSSPEC].
+This state is unsupported, since domain names in the Punktum dk registry **must** have associated name servers, please see the [Name Service Specification][DKHMDNSSPEC].

 The [domain status codes listing](#domain-status-codes) holds a complete listing of all the status codes.